 Another characteristic of reindeer is their changing eye color.
 A study by the University College London in 2011 revealed that reindeer could see light within the ultraviolet range.
 This ability helps them survive in the Arctic as many objects blend into the white, snowy landscape.
 It also improves their vision during continuous darkness and helps spot predators.
 Reindeer have gold eyes in summer and blue in winter.

 Some species of reindeer are sedentary and live alone, while others live in herds of 50,000 to 500,000 animals and migrate 19–55 kilometers (12–34 mi) a day.
 Regardless of lifestyle, reindeer consume large amounts of food.
 With a four-chambered stomach, a reindeer’s diet can consist of lichen, leaves, grasses, mushrooms, and even small rodents, fish, and bird eggs when nutritionally starved.
 Their mass amounts of grazing help keep plant species healthy, which provides more food and shelter to the biodiversity in their ecosystem.

 To Indigenous peoples living in the Arctic, reindeer have been a sacred animal.
 Inuit of the Kivalliq Region in northern Canada, the Caribou Clan in the Yukon, the Iñupiat, the Inuvialuit, the Hän, the Northern Tutchone, and the Gwichʼin all rely on reindeer for food, clothing, and shelter.

 Currently, reindeer are considered vulnerable in conservation status.
 Their habit is most prone to climate change as the Arctic is warming four times faster than the global average.
-Supporting projects like and helps reindeer by protecting their range.
-They are a revered species to many cultures.
+Supporting projects like helps reindeer by protecting their range.
+They are a revered species in many cultures.